thank you for all of your emails, calls, and support during the 2017 montana state legislature!

 House Bill 17 – Increases the Medicaid home and community based waiver slots and assisted living reimbursement rates.
 HB 17 improves the Big Sky Medicaid program, providing home and community-based services (HCBS) and increases the reimbursement to assisted living facilities, helping people age in place in their own homes, or in a nearby assisted living facility.
 Sponsor: Rep. Ron Ehli.
-Status: Passed House 2nd Reading (100-0).
-It was then re-referred to House Appropriations and passed out as amended on 2/23/2017.
-Passed the House on 3/8/2017 (99-0) and the Senate on 4/19/2017 (46-4).
-Waiting for the Governor's action.
+Status: Passed the House on 3/8/17 (99-0) and Senate on 4/19/17 (46-4).
+Signed by the Governor on 5/3/17.
+The HCBS waiver slots were mentioned in SB261-Generally Revise State Fiscal Laws and HB17 funding will be contingent on state revenue in the coming biennium.

 House Bill 24 – Provides protections to vulnerable individuals from financial exploitation; no appropriation required.
 Sponsor: Rep. Ron Ehli.
 Status: Passed the House and Senate, signed by the Governor.